sarayus0/mqminiproject/index.md

 - To support all learners and learning styles by using visual and interactive teaching techniques
 - To demonstrate how quantum logic can be applied beyond theory (in education, coding, and creative fields).
 - To help fill the gap in interactive, puzzle-based resources and making quantum concepts more accessible.
+- To allow students to come up their own unique and innovative methods to solve each level, methods most people might not have thought of.
+New solutions might emerge as a result of this.

 **Video Resources**<br>
 You can refer to the below videos to learn more about quantum computing concepts and visualization techniques that inspired this project.